Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Okay, here goes:

 Have you owned a dog before?
 Are you already familiar with the time, care, and attention it requires?
 (News flash: it’s kind of a lot.)
-Are you ready to head up the basic training and problem solving involved?
-There are going to be bumps in the road like chewed up stilettos and carpet stains.
-Of course, there are also going to be cuddles and delicious puppy dog breath, but still.
+Are you ready to head up the basic training and problem-solving involved?
+There will be bumps in the road like chewed-up stilettos and carpet stains.
+Of course, there will also be cuddles and wonderful puppy breath, but still.
 Chewed stilettos.

 Does your daily schedule work with a dog?
 Do you have a structured routine, or do you like the flexibility of sleeping off a weekend hangover until 2:00 p.m.?
 (Because while you’re drooling a pool onto your pillow, your dog is taking a dump in the corner and destroying your coffee table books.)
 How often do you travel?
 What’s your plan when you can’t be at home?
 Dogs thrive on structure and routine, so be honest with yourself.
 And if you have a hard time being honest with yourself, tell your most blunt friend that you’re thinking about getting a dog.
 His or her reaction will tell you all you need to know.